Review: Chris Pratt, Elizabeth Banks add verve to 'The Lego Movie 2'

 Writer-directors Phil Lord and Christopher Miller gave us the thoroughly entertaining "The Lego Movie" in 2014, combining dazzling animation with the joys of children playing with their favorite toys.
 The duo also wrote the sequel, but turned over the directing reins to Mike Mitchell ("Shrek Ever After").

 The gimmicks in No. 2 are the same: The Lego men and women actually take the time to build things with Lego bricks (albeit rapidly), and move around like Lego figures.
-Because humor is the number one objective, it also helps that the film is peppered with a terrific voice cast.
+Because humor is the No. 1 objective, it also helps that the film is peppered with a terrific voice cast.

 The always charming Chris Pratt returns as the bright-eyed, well-meaning, naive Emmet, who is a little excitable (he takes 25 sugars in his coffee).